DannyActive/CLIM-680-Report/index.md

-# Historical Assessment of Rainfall Variability and ENSO Influence in Africa
+# Historical Assessment of ENSO Influence on Rainfall Variability in Africa

 by: Daniel A. Adjei
 ---